-THERE HAVE BEEN MANY OTHER REPORTS in BC that have investigated the potential to increase value-added production at the local level.
-Micro sawmills present a unique opportunity for community forests to create more local jobs, increase value from harvested trees, and enhance rural economic diversification.
-Furthermore, a micro mill
+OUR EMPHASIS WITH THIS REPORT IS TO HIGHLIGHT the unique opportunities micro sawmills present for community forests to create more local jobs, increase value from harvested trees, and enhance rural economic diversification.
+Furthermore, a micro mill attached to a community forest is a means of creating culture and building community resiliency.
+It leverages a shift in perspective, ethics of service, and producing superior quality products that can grow naturally out of a commitment to looking after one's own community.

 A micro mill attached to a community forest is a means of creating culture and building community resiliency.
-It leverages a shift in perspective, ethics of service, and producing superior quality products that can grow naturally out of a commitment to looking after one's own community. attached to a community forest is a means of creating culture and building community resiliency.
 It leverages a shift in perspective, ethics of service, and producing superior quality products that can grow naturally out of a commitment to looking after one's own community.